-Beyond essential human empathy and corporate responsibility, employers have direct business incentives to address mental health due to direct and indirect costs.
-We include descriptions of several companies showing leadership to improve the well-being of associates, serving as examples of how businesses can respond.
+Beyond essential human empathy and corporate responsibility, employers have direct business incentives to address mental health.
+Direct and indirect costs of mental illness are one set of considerations.

 Absenteeism - Depression in individuals can result in 26 additional absences per year when compared with employees who are not suffering from depression.
 Absenteeism related to mental disorders accounts for an estimated 7% of global payroll, more than any other disorder.